npm/pacote/CONTRIBUTING.md

 Issue Tracker | Granted to contributors who express a strong interest in spending time on the project's issue tracker.
 These tasks are mainly [labeling issues](#label-issues), [cleaning up old ones](#clean-up-issues-and-prs), and [reviewing pull requests](#review-pull-requests), as well as all the usual things non-team-member contributors can do.
 Issue handlers should not merge pull requests, tag releases, or directly commit code themselves: that should still be done through the usual pull request process.
 Becoming an Issue Handler means the project team trusts you to understand enough of the team's process and context to implement it on the issue tracker.
 Committer | Granted to contributors who want to handle the actual pull request merges, tagging new versions, etc. Committers should have a good level of familiarity with the codebase, and enough context to understand the implications of various changes, as well as a good sense of the will and expectations of the project team.
 Admin/Owner | Granted to people ultimately responsible for the project, its community, etc.

+## Attribution

+This guide was generated using the WeAllJS `CONTRIBUTING.md` generator.
+[Make your own](https://npm.im/weallcontribute)!